-Published on January 15th, 2013 | by Julie Finn6
+Published on January 15th, 2013 | by Julie Finn7

-How-to: Refresh Black Clothing with Fabric Dye
+How to Refresh Black Clothing with Fabric Dye

 When the blacks in my outfits start looking faded, and my black shirt no longer matches my black hoodie, and my partner’s black work pants start showing wear at the knee, instead of buying new clothes I grab a couple of packs of cheap fabric dye, and over the weekend I make our black garments look like new again.
-Here’s how:
+Here’s how

 1. Buy some cheap dye.
 I’m sorry to be so blunt, but normally I HATE Rit dye.
 It’s hard to work with and tends to not dye evenly, so even though it’s way cheaper than professional cotton fabric dye, you get what you pay for, you know?

 However, there is one circumstance in which Rit dye works great, and that is when you want to refresh the color of an article of clothing.
 Rit, or any other amateur-level fabric dye found at any crafts store, can re-dye black clothes reliably, without a ton of fuss, and without any uneven spots showing.
-Buy a pack of dye for approximately every two shirts or one pair of pants, knowing that you can also throw an extra pair of socks or underwear into each pot.
+Buy a pack of black RIT fabric dye for approximately every two shirts or one pair of pants, knowing that you can also throw an extra pair of socks or underwear into each pot.

 Keep up with the latest in the world of green crafts by signing up for our free newsletter.
 CLICK HERE to sign up!